Emelieh21/the-house-of-the-rising-blinds/README.md

 ![image2](./assets/cloud.jpg)

-## STEP 3: Make the Light Sensor Interact with the Sonos
+## STEP 3: Make the Light Sensor Interact with the Sonos & the kettle

 ### 3.1 Connect the Sonos and the Luminosity Sensor